You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pricing: Starts at $6.29/month (Cloud Startup) Best for: Small businesses, bloggers, and agencies migrating from Cloudways DigitalOcean plans

-Hostinger has grown into one of the largest hosting companies in the world, and its Cloud plans now directly compete with Cloudways entry-level configurations, often at half the price.
+Hostinger has grown into one of the largest hosting companies in the world, and its Cloud plans now compete with Cloudways entry-level configurations at half the price.

 The cheapest Hostinger Cloud plan delivers 4 GB of RAM, 100 GB of NVMe storage, two CPU cores, a dedicated IP, and free domain registration.
 Cloudways’ starting plan provides 1 GB RAM and 25 GB of SSD storage with neither a dedicated IP nor a domain.
 Internal Hostinger testing puts server response time at roughly 246 ms, more than twice as fast as Cloudways’ reported 514.78 ms average.